congma/lru_ng/README.md

 Documentation
 =============

+Full documentation can be read online at https://lru-ng.readthedocs.org/

-The documentation written in reStructuredText is contained in the `doc/source` directory.
-Although readable as such, you can build the HTML pages using [Sphinx](https://www.sphinx-doc.org/en/master/) and read them in a Web browser locally.
-The following commands install `sphinx` and supporting packages, then build the pages:
+The documentation source written in reStructuredText is contained in the `doc/source` directory.
+You can build a local copy of the HTML pages using [Sphinx](https://www.sphinx-doc.org/en/master/) and read them in a Web browser.
+The following commands (executed from the repository directory) shall install `sphinx` and supporting packages, then build the pages:

 ```shell
 pip install sphinx sphinx_rtd_theme